-Arithmetic Homotopy Geometry - Seminars & Workshops
+Homotopic Arithmetic Geometry - Seminars & Workshops

-The goal of the Homotopic Arithmetic Geometry Seminars Series is to introduce key results of classical arithmetic geometry in relation with recent developments of the field (e.g. simpicial homotopy theory).
+The goal of the Homotopic Arithmetic Geometry Seminars Series is to introduce key results of classical arithmetic geometry in relation with recent developments of the field (e.g. simplicial homotopy theory).
 Semester '20-21 was a special session with Lille University (France) on IUT geometry; year '21-22 has been focused on the ``Expanding Horizons of IUT theory'' special year.

-Arithmetic Homotopy Geometry - Workshops
+Arithmetic and Homotopy Galois - Workshop series

 RIMS - Expanding Horizons of Inter-universal Teichmüller Theory 2021-2022